mikemerin/mikemerin.github.com/_posts/2017-08-25-Python-through-Ruby.md

-# Adding to / removing from arrays with:
+# 22) Adding to / removing from arrays
 # Ruby: `.insert` / `.delete_at` / `.slice!` /  | JS: `.splice`
 ---
 It's easy to use `.unshift`/`.shift`/`.push`/`.pop` to add/remove items from the beginning/end of arrays respectively, but what about when we have to add/remove items at certain points *within* the array?
 Ruby uses `.insert` and `.delete_at`/`.slice!` to do these separately.